evgeniyarbatov/on-demand-ec2/README.md

 Launch AWS EC2 instance on getting API requests.

-Usesul for cases when the volume of API requests is low to save cost running EC2 instances.
+Usesul for cases when the volume of API requests is low to save cost of running EC2 instances.

-Ex: your have a Streamlit app which you host with [Streamlit Community Cloud](https://streamlit.io/cloud) and you need an EC2 instance.

 ## Structure

-- API GW calls Lambda function
+- API GW calls Lambda function and passes URL params
-- Lambda function launches EC2 instance
+- Lambda function starts EC2 instance
-- EC2 instance does processing
+- Lambda HTTP API on EC2 instance with URL params from API GW
-- EC2 publishes the result to SNS topic
+- EC2 returns the response to Lambda
+- Lambda stops EC2 instance
+- Lambda returns EC2 response to API GW client

 ## How to use